gladiusio/gladius-node/README.md

     - `make binaries-<os>` to build for a specific OS

 - To release
-    - `make releases` to build all release tarballs
+    - `make release-binaries` to build all release tarballs

 All output will be placed in your local `./build`